sonocotta/raspberry-media-center/README.md

 #### Hifi and Loud Raspberry

-According to the manufacturer Raspberry Pi Zero requires at least 1 Amp of 5V line, and each of the Loud Raspberry DAC needs at least 1 Amp extra.
+According to the manufacturer, Raspberry Pi Zero requires at least 1 Amp of 5V line, and each of the Loud Raspberry DAC needs at least 1 Amp extra.
 With the total budget requirement of 3 Amps, it is within specs for a non-PD USB-C 5V power line.
 I've decided not to use USB-PD for The Loud model.
 Just make sure your power adapter is capable of 3 Amps (or keep a reasonable volume if it is not).

 HiFi Raspberry barely uses extra power compared to what the Raspberry Pi Zero board itself needs.
 No special requirements are there.